-- Our board of directors is authorized to increase our share capital (i) by up to 15,000,000 shares without pre-emptive subscription rights for existing shareholders in connection with cash contributions, debt conversion and contributions in kind, provided, however, that the capital increases are carried out at market value and (ii) by up to 15,000,000 shares, with pre-emptive subscription rights for existing shareholders in connection with cash contributions.
-In any event, the aggregate capital increases that our board of directors may decide upon pursuant to these two authorizations cannot exceed 25,000,000 shares. - Our board of directors is authorized to issue an additional 3,756,092 warrants and to increase our share capital by up to 3,756,092 shares without pre-emptive subscription rights for existing shareholders in connection with the exercise, if any, of said warrants and to determine the terms and conditions thereof.
+- Our board of directors is authorized to increase our share capital (i) by up to 7,822,333 shares without pre-emptive subscription rights for existing shareholders in connection with cash contributions, debt conversion and contributions in kind, provided, however, that the capital increases are carried out at market value and (ii) by up to 15,000,000 shares, with pre-emptive subscription rights for existing shareholders in connection with cash contributions.
+In any event, the aggregate capital increases that our board of directors may decide upon pursuant to these two authorizations cannot exceed 17,822,333 shares.
+This authorization is valid until December 31, 2019. - Our board of directors is authorized to issue an additional 2,726,592 warrants and to increase our share capital by up to 2,725,592 shares without pre-emptive subscription rights for existing shareholders in connection with the exercise, if any, of said warrants and to determine the terms and conditions thereof.

 Our board of directors cannot issue warrants pursuant to this authorization to the extent that already issued and still outstanding warrants under this authorization amount to 20% or more of our share capital.
+This authorization is valid until December 31, 2019.

-• Our board of directors is, without pre-emptive rights for the existing shareholders, authorized to obtain loans against issuance of convertible bonds which confer the right to subscribe up to 5,000,000 shares.
+- Our board of directors is, without pre-emptive rights for the existing shareholders, authorized to obtain loans against issuance of convertible bonds which confer the right to subscribe up to 5,000,000 shares.
 The convertible bonds shall be offered at a subscription price and a conversion price that correspond in aggregate to at least the market price of the shares at the time of the decision of our board of directors.
 The loans shall be paid in cash and our board of directors shall determine the terms and conditions for the convertible bonds.
+This authorization is valid until December 31, 2019. - Our board of directors is authorized at one or more times to increase the Company's share capital in favor of its employees and the employees of its subsidiaries with up to nominal DKK 500,000 without pre-emptive subscription rights for the Company's shareholders.
+This authorization is valid until May 23, 2021.

-The above authorizations are valid until December 31, 2019.
-If our board of directors exercises its authorizations in full, and all warrants and convertible debt instruments are exercised fully (not including already issued warrants), then our share capital will amount to 58,949,313 shares consisting of 58,949,313 shares with a nominal value of DKK 1 each.
+If our board of directors exercises its authorizations in full, and all warrants and convertible debt instruments are exercised fully (not including already issued warrants), then our share capital will amount to 58,470,046 shares consisting of 58,470,046 shares with a nominal value of DKK 1 each.

-At the extraordinary general meeting held on January 23, 2015, our shareholders authorized our board of directors to allow us to acquire up to 1,000,000 shares of our share capital as treasury shares at a price corresponding to $\pm -10\%$ of the listed share price at the time of the acquisition.
+At the extraordinary general meeting held on January 23, 2015, our shareholders authorized our board of directors to allow us to acquire up to 1,000,000 shares of our share capital as treasury shares at a price corresponding to +/-10% of the listed share price at the time of the acquisition.
 The authorization is valid until December 31, 2019.
 The authorization can be used to purchase treasury shares directly and/or to acquire ADSs.
 As of the date of this prospectus, we have not used this authorization.